 a free film screening of Islamic Art: Mirror of the Invisible World (2011) at the Columbia Museum of Art on Monday, November 13 at 6:30 p.m.
 The documentary, directed

-by Rob Gardner, is a view of Islamic art themes accross nine countries and 1,400 years
+by Rob Gardner, is a view of Islamic art themes across nine countries and 1,400 years

 of history.
 The event will consist of the movie screening followed by a discussion

-and Q&A. Additionally, Steven Naifeh, artist and best selling co-author of definitive biography on Vincent Van Gogh, will speak.
+and Q&A. The film is 90 minutes.
+Additionally, Steven Naifeh, artist and best selling co-author of definitive biography on Vincent Van Gogh, will speak.
 Naifeh's work is deeply informed by geometry from

 For: Students, Faculty, Staff, and Community members